 The Greenville Police Department offers interesting and rewarding careers for police officers.
-The Department offers excellent training, compensation and fringe benefits; including career development, and promotional opportunities.
+The Department offers excellent training, compensation and benefits; including career development and promotional opportunities.
 As an accredited agency, we are at the forefront in terms of services provided to and by law enforcement.

-Please follow the links below to learn more about the lucrative benefits, rewarding opportunities, and requirements of being a law enforcement officer at the Greenville Police Department.
-Minorities are encouraged to apply.
+Please follow the links below to learn more about the rewarding opportunities and requirements of being a law enforcement officer at the Greenville Police Department.

 Equal Employment Opportunity